kmlopez12/ST558-Project1/README.md

     ## | 277| | 283| | 378| | 416| | 444| | 468| | 536| |---:|
     ##      1      1      1      1      2      1      1      1

-    #You should create numerical summaries for some quantitative variables at each setting of some of your categorical variables
     #summary of wins for all franchises
     print(summary(teamTots$wins))